 Trails: Seven trails, including self-guided interpretive trails, that cover six miles.
 The Conservation Corps Trail has seven fitness stations.
 Click HERE for the park’s trail guide.

-Swimming: The swimming facility is closed for the 2021 season due to major mechanical issues that cannot be resolved this year.
+Swimming: The swimming facility is closed for the 2022 season due to major mechanical issues that cannot be resolved.

 Boating: Paddleboats, kayaks and stand-up paddle boards can be rented Memorial Day through Labor Day as well as on weekends from mid-April to Memorial Day and from Labor Day to Columbus Day weekend.
 The last boat rental is 90 minutes prior to closing time.